SAKryukov/remoting-dotnet/article/article.md

 var objectGraph = client.Proxy.Transform(/* ... */)
 ~~~

 The structured data for the parameters or the returned object should be defined via some `DataContract`.
-The client and server are totally agnostic to the detail of the data contract, they are discovered automatically using reflection.
+The client and server are agnostic to the detail of the data contract, they are discovered automatically using reflection.

 The service contract interface can use any data types for the parameters, returned objects, and properties.
 However, please see the [limitations](#heading-limitations).